Program Overview

 Why is this a virtual apprenticeship program?

-The Office of Undergraduate Research is committed to offering students pathways to research involvement and addressing barriers to participation.
+The Office of Undergraduate Research is committed to offering students pathways to research and creative involvement, and addressing barriers to participation.
 Virtual summer apprenticeships benefit students in several ways by:

 Virtual apprenticeships remove barriers to participation, allowing students to be active participants in the diverse and vibrant research and creative landscape that UConn offers, and to gain valuable insight into research and creative endeavors within their field of study and a foundation of skills that they can utilize throughout their academic journey.